kachick/wait-other-jobs/README.md

 Judge OK or Bad with the checkRun state at the moment.\
 When some jobs will be triggered after this action with `needs: [distant-first]`, it might be unaccurate.
 (I didn't faced yet)

-Since v2, paging feature is not implemented yet.\
+If any workflow starts many jobs as 100+, this action does not support it.\
-If your trigger starts many workflows as 100+, or any workflow starts many jobs as 100+, this action will not fit. (for now)
+Because of nested paging in GraphQL makes complex.
+See [related docs](https://github.com/octokit/plugin-paginate-graphql.js/blob/a6b12e867466b0c583b002acd1cb1ed90b11841f/README.md#L184-L218) for further detail.

 ## GITHUB_TOKEN vs PAT